snovvcrash/snovvcrash.github.io/_posts/2023-02-14-pic-generation-for-threadless-injection.md

 }
 ```

-Then with a bit of Bash magic for automation we get a working alternative for the `windows/x64/exec` MSF module:
+Then with a bit of Bash automation we get a working alternative for the MSF `windows/x64/exec CMD= -f raw` payload generator:

 ```bash
 #!/usr/bin/env bash